skorch-dev/skorch/docs/user/neuralnet.rst

 list or dictionary of data (see :ref:`dataset <dataset>`).
 And if your task does not have an actual ``y``, you may pass ``y=None``.

-If you fit with a torch Dataset and don't explicitely pass ``y``, several components down the line might not work anymore, since sklearn sometimes requires an explicit ``y`` (e.g. for scoring).
-In general, Datasets should work, though.
+If you fit with a PyTorch :class:`~torch.utils.data.Dataset` and don't explicitly pass ``y``, several components down the line might not work anymore, since sklearn sometimes requires an explicit ``y`` (e.g. for scoring).
+In general, PyTorch :class:`~torch.utils.data.Dataset`\s should work, though.

 In addition to :func:`~skorch.net.NeuralNet.fit`, there is also the :func:`~skorch.net.NeuralNet.partial_fit` method, known from some